CUBRID/cubrid-manual/en/admin/control.rst

 	% cubrid broker off broker1

-The broker reset feature enables broker application servers (CAS) to disconnect the existing connection and reconnect when the servers are connected to unwanted databases due to failover and etc in HA.
+The broker reset feature enables broker application servers (CAS) to disconnect the existing connection and reconnect when the servers are connected to unwanted databases due to failover, etc. in HA.
 For example, once Read Only broker is connected to active servers, it is not automatically connected to standby servers although standby servers are available.
 Connecting to standby servers is allowed only with the **cubrid broker reset** command.

 Enter the code below to reset broker1.